Go to the Students section

 During your first few weeks, you can expect to have regular one to one meetings with your line manager.
 The aim of these will be to give you an overview of your induction period, to discuss your role in more detail, and to discuss expectations and any concerns you may have.

-Within your first two weeks, you will also have an initial Personal Development Review (PDR) with your line manager to identify some initial work objectives.
+Within your first two weeks, you will also have an initial Performance and Development Review (PDR) with your line manager to identify some initial work objectives.
 This is also an opportunity to explore your skills in more detail and identify any development and training needs.

 A good induction comprises these elements: